 STUDENT BURSARY PROGRAM

-Eligibility criteria and guidelines for all bursary applications are given on pages 1, 2 and 3 of the PDF (see below).
+Eligibility criteria and guidelines for all bursary applications are given on pages 1,2 and 3 in the flyer available here.
 Additional eligibility criteria for specific sponsored bursaries are given on page 4.
-A bursary application form is included as page 5.
+A bursary application form is now available online – see link below.